 This question has recently been asked numerous times in light of the significantly increased access to social media around the world.
 The answer will always depend on a variety of individual circumstances, but the critical consideration is within the very first Precept of the Code:

 PRECEPT 1.
 An Actuary shall act honestly, with integrity and competence, and in a manner to fulfill the profession’s responsibility to the public and to uphold the reputation of the actuarial profession.

-Particularly relevant to this discussion is the associated comment (emphasis added):
+Particularly relevant to this question is the associated statement:

 Scope: The Code applies at all times to all Members’ conduct in relation to an actuarial role.